biocypher/biochatter/docs/vignettes/custom-decider-use-case.md

 The BioChatter Light application, including the KG creation, can be built using `docker compose up -d` in the root directory of the [repository](https://github.com/biocypher/decider-genetics).
 An online demonstration of this application can be found at [https://decider-light.biochatter.org](https://decider-light.biochatter.org).
+You can use this demonstration to test the KG - LLM interaction, asking questions such as:

+- How many patients do we have on record, and what are their names?

+- What was patient1's response to previous treatment, and which treatment did they receive?

+- Which patients have HR deficiency but have not received PARP inhibitors?

+- How many patients had severe adverse reactions, and to which drugs?

+- Does patient1 have a sequence variant in a gene that is druggable?
+Which drug, and what evidence level has the association?

+- Does patient1 have a sequence variant in a gene that is druggable with evidence level "1"?
+Which drug?
+Return unique values.

+- Does patient1 have a copy number variant in a gene that is druggable with evidence level "1"?
+Which drug?
+Return unique values.

+The query returned by the model can also be modified and rerun without an additional call to the LLM, allowing for easy troubleshooting and exploration of the KG.
+The schema information of the KG is displayed in the lower section of the page for reference.

 ### Customising BioChatter Next to yield an integrated conversational interface